arienshibani/ccommits-scope-builder/README.md

 ### Why folders as scopes?

 Scopes should indicate the module, package, or area of the code that was affected by the changes made in the commit.
+Rather than using specific file paths, directories *feels*   better to use and are easy to automatically generate.

+### Roadmap
-Rather than using specific file paths, directories *feels*   better to use in my opinion.
-Option for specifying every file as well as ignoring paths in .gitignore will be added later to the script.
+Option for specifying every file as well as ignoring paths in .gitignore is planned for this script.
+Feel free to make a PR if you miss any functionality.